-In my own business, I was able to connect people who wanted to buy radio time with radio stations that couldn’t make their payroll – single stations with one owner, stations that weren’t part of a corporate chain, and so on – and convince them to let me help them by bringing in these shows.
+In our founder’s business, he was able to connect people who wanted to buy radio time with radio stations that couldn’t make their payroll – single stations with one owner, stations that weren’t part of a corporate chain, and so on – and convince them to let him help them by bringing in these shows.

-There was always that one station that was on the verge of going out of business.
+There was always one station on the verge of going out of business.
 They could never pay their staff.
-I came in and we took their sales from $10,000 a month to $60,000 a month very quickly with this paid programming.
+He came in, and they quickly took their sales from $10,000 a month to $60,000 a month with this paid programming.
 It may not have been the most fascinating programming, but no one was listening to their stations anyway because they didn’t have a marketing budget.
 No one even knew these stations existed.

-But there was value in the exchange, so I made a business around selling that.
+But there was value in the exchange, so he made a business around selling that.
 You can do the same.
 Find a way to help people and sell that.

-Nomad Capitalist was my opportunity to sell what I know how to do.
-I sold everything in the United States, including my businesses, and decided to take a mini-retirement before starting another business with a new idea.
+Nomad Capitalist was our founder’s opportunity to sell what he knows how to do.
+He sold everything in the United States, including his businesses, and decided to take a mini-retirement before starting another business with a new idea.

-I was no longer broke, so I took advantage of my wealth and traveled the world.
-During that time, I blogged about my travels and my adventures as I built an offshore strategy and lifestyle by opening bank accounts, getting residencies, and investing in foreign markets.
+He was no longer broke, so he took advantage of his wealth and traveled the world.
+During that time, he blogged about his travels and adventures as he built an offshore strategy and lifestyle by opening bank accounts, getting residencies, and investing in foreign markets.

 Over time, people started to reach out and ask for help to do the same.
 That’s how Nomad Capitalist got its start.
 Today, Nomad Capitalist is a full-service consulting company.
 The people who come to us do so through a very streamlined process – we get to choose who we work with.

-It developed into this over the course of many years because people could see the value of what I had to offer, and I was willing to continue creating and selling that to them.
+It developed into this over the course of many years because people could see the value of what he had to offer, and he was willing to continue creating and selling that to them.

 If you’re broke and unemployed and want to know how to start a business with no money, you may not have the luxury of slowly creating a lot of content and waiting for people to come to you.
-That’s why you need to be picking up the phone, sending emails, and facing rejection.
+That’s why you need to pick up the phone, send emails, and face rejection.

 Your top priority needs to be to become successful.